Grosse Pointe's premiere dance and performing arts school!

 We want all of our students to have an enjoyable and educational experience.
 Your child(ren) will be treated with courtesy and respect and we expect the same from them.
 Please ensure that your dancer(s) observe the following rules:

-Please fill out the form below to contact us regarding any additional questions you may have, and we'll get back to you as quickly as possible.
+Please contact us regarding any additional questions you may have, and we'll get back to you as quickly as possible.

 mack avenue dance center